AntonC9018/AntonC9018/README.md

 ## Hello there, welcome to my GitHub!

-My name is Anton Curmanschii, I'm an intelligent and competent programmer, CS masters.
+My name is Anton Curmanschii, I'm a programmer.

 For the university assignments, see [my google drive](https://drive.google.com/drive/u/0/folders/1Rs0-qy6ivSDuHh5JadrP4Ta4YDhuVRiC).